AnAncientForce/AnAncientForce-website/src/content/posts/ʘ‿ʘ/software-i-use.md

 ### Notes

-- [Obsidian](https://obsidian.md/), my favourite markdown editor.
+- [Obsidian](https://obsidian.md/), my favorite markdown editor.
 What makes this unique to others is that there's a ton of extensions to choose from, it's highly customizable and if you ever decide to change note-taking software, exporting your notes is as simple as right-clicking the vault and clicking "Copy" and then pasting them into your new software.

 ### Music